imrafaelmerino/vertx-effect/docs/README.md

 }
 ```

-As you can imagine, the more verticles you have, the more messages have to be copied, putting a lot pressure in
+As you can imagine, the more verticles you have, the more messages have to be copied, putting
-the garbage collector and decreasing performance.
-Furthermore, the bigger the Jsons are, the longer it takes to
+a lot of pressure on the garbage collector and decreasing performance.
+Furthermore, the bigger
-copy them.
-This is a problem since, to get the most out of the actor model, you need to create the more actors the
+the Jsons are, the longer it takes to copy them.
+This is a problem since, to get the most out
-better.
+of the actor model, you need to create the more actors the better.

-Find below a benchmark comparing the Jsons from Jackson and json-values.
+Find below a benchmark comparing the Jsons from _Jackson_ and _json-values_.
 The benchmark consists of
-sending a message to a Verticle that just returns it back.
+sending messages to a Verticle that just returns them back.

 to be done